+The Commission recently closed another of its high-profile cases in January 2018 when it fined Qualcomm almost €1 billion for granting exclusive rebates to Apple.
+Although the non-confidential decision has not been released, it appears from the press release that the Commission reviewed and rejected Qualcomm's price-cost test, holding that the results did not support Qualcomm's claim that its exclusivity payments were not capable of having anticompetitive effects.
 At the Court level, the Court has ruled on a number of high-profile cases since 2010, including Case C-549/10 Tomra ECLI:EU:C:2012:221, Case C-295/12 Telefónica ECLI:EU:C:2014:2062, Intel, Microsoft, AstraZeneca and Deutsche Telekom.
-The Court has yet to overrule the Commission on substance in an article 102 TFEU case (although note the Advocate General's Opinion in Intel advising that the Court of Justice should uphold three of Intel's grounds of appeal, quash the General Court's judgment and refer the case back to the General Court).
+The Court has yet to overrule the Commission on substance in an article 102 of the TFEU case (although the Court of Justice's recent Intel judgment has set aside the General Court's 2014 judgment upholding the Commission's infringement decision, and referred the case back to the General Court).